lpweston/NC-News/README.md

 # NC-News Front End

 This project is to design the front end for a NorthCoders discussion board.
+It has been [deployed here](https://news-nc.netlify.com/), please feel free to play around with it.

 The back-end is [hosted here](https://news-northcoders.herokuapp.com/api) and the [git repository is here](https://github.com/lpweston/nc-news-BE).